 The Kinabatangan River is located in the Sabah region of East Malaysia on Borneo island.

-It is the second longest river in Malaysia and a popular destination to experience the surrounding rainforest and see some incredible animals in their natural habitat, like the orang-utans, pygmy elephants, proboscis monkeys and many more.
+It is the second-longest river in Malaysia and a popular destination to experience the surrounding rainforest and see some incredible animals in their natural habitats, like the orang-utans, pygmy elephants, proboscis monkeys and many more.

-We based ourselves at the excellent and gay friendly Last Frontier Boutique Resort in Bilit village, located almost 100m above sea level, in the heart of the rainforest.
+We based ourselves at the excellent gay-friendly and gay-owned hotel called Last Frontier Boutique Resort.
+It is located in Bilit village, almost 100m above sea level, right in the heart of the rainforest.

 THE LAST FRONTIER BOUTIQUE RESORT

 The Last Frontier is the brainchild of power duo Jason (from Malaysia) and Gert (from Belgium) who spent almost 2 years building it from scratch.

 It was opened in 2008 and has been going strong since, offering one of the most cost effective packages (room, full board and river/jungle tours) from all the accommodation options we researched around the Kinabatangan River area.

 Jason and Gert are both extremely passionate about the rainforest and taught us a great deal about the wildlife and the catastrophic effects from the growing logging and palm oil industries.